 What Is an Incentive Strategy?

 An incentive strategy is used to increase desired behaviors.
-Token economies are a type of incentive strategy which allows students to earn tokens, chips or points immediately when they do specific targeted behaviors.
-These tokens, chips, or points serve as a currency that is exchanged for items or activities that the student has chosen.
+Token economies are a type of evidence-based incentive strategy which allows students to earn tokens, chips or points immediately when they do specific targeted behaviors.
+These tokens, chips or points serve as a currency that is exchanged for items or activities that the student has chosen.
 Incentive strategies, including token economies, have been shown through research (Herron, 2007) to be an effective intervention for many different students.

 As adults, we naturally use a token economy, such as money, in our everyday lives.
 Money has become a strong reinforcer because we have used it to buy food, shelter, fun experiences and many other items.
 Money is very reinforcing because it can be used to buy a variety of things that we need.